United Nations Declaration on the Rights of Indigenous Peoples Act (Canada)

-The bill requires the federal government to ensure Canadian law is consistent with the declaration's 46 articles, working with First Nations, Métis, and Inuit peoples.
+The law requires the federal government to ensure Canadian law is consistent with the declaration's 46 articles, working with First Nations, Métis, and Inuit peoples.
 A key element is requiring free, prior and informed consent (FPIC) with the Indigenous peoples.
 It also requires an action plan within two years of its passage to achieve the declaration's objectives, and an annual report on progress made.
+Two years later, in 2023, the action plan was published by the Government of Canada.

 The legislation is part of the government's response to a recommendation from the Truth and Reconciliation Commission (TRC) to adopt and implement UNDRIP as the framework for reconciliation.
 It also responds to the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG).

-The Assembly of First Nations Chief Perry Bellegarde, noted that while the bill was not perfect, welcomed and supported the legislation.
+Then Assembly of First Nations Chief Perry Bellegarde noted that, while the bill at the time was not perfect, he welcomed and supported the legislation.

-The bill had the support of 37 Indigenous Nations and governments and other organizations, and 125 human rights advocates.
+When introduced as a bill, it had the support of 37 Indigenous Nations and governments and other organizations, and 125 human rights advocates.

+Action Plan

+On June 21, 2023, exactly two years after the act came into force, the Action Plan was released and available on the Government of Canada's website.

+The draft plan received a "chilly reception" at a meeting of the Assembly of First Nations.

 History

-Canada and the UNDRIP
+Canada and the declaration

+Canada led efforts to weaken the draft declaration in 2002 and 2003, alongside Australia, New Zealand and the United States, though this was only revealed in 2024.

+The UN resolution was passed in 2007.
+Four countries voted against the resolution: Australia, New Zealand and the United States.
+Twelve countries voted against and 143 countries voted in favour of the resolution.

 UNDRIP was passed by the UN General Assembly in 2007, with Canada voting against it under a Conservative government.
-In November 2010, the Conservative government publicly reversed its position, asserting its support for the declaration as an "aspirational document" In May 2016, Crown-Indigenous Relations Minister Carolyn Bennett officially removed Canada's objector status to UNDRIP at the United Nations.
+In November 2010, the Conservative government publicly reversed its position, asserting its support for the declaration as an "aspirational document".
+In May 2016, Crown-Indigenous Relations Minister Carolyn Bennett officially removed Canada's objector status to UNDRIP at the United Nations.

 Roméo Saganash's failed Bill C-262

 Bill C-262 was introduced on April 21, 2016 as a private member's bill by NDP MP Roméo Saganash to implement the UN's resolution.
 Although Prime Minister Trudeau had campaigned in 2015 on the promise to implement the declaration, the Liberal government was not initially supportive, publicly declaring its implementation into Canadian law as "unworkable."
 In November 2016, however, the government reversed this position, endorsing Bill-262.
 Nevertheless, Bill C-262 "died on the order paper" in the senate during a Conservative filibuster.
+Maclean's referred to Saganash as the declaration's first "parliamentary champion".